Market Analysts see T2 Biosystems Inc. [TTOO] falling to $2.40. Time to buy?

 Sponsored

+The stocks have a year to date performance of -72.98 percent and weekly performance of -7.74 percent.
+The stock has been moved at -67.78 percent over the last six months.
+The stock has performed -7.12 percent around the most recent 30 days and changed -72.65 percent over the most recent 3-months.

-Compared to the average trading volume of 2.83M shares, TTOO reached a trading volume of 35454591 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.39M shares, TTOO reached to a volume of 12694602 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TTOO shares is $0.57 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TTOO stock is a recommendation set at 1.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.